-- Get involved!
-Don’t miss the opportunity to inform yourself and contribute to your school’s wellness initiatives.
+- Don’t miss the opportunity to inform yourself and contribute to your school’s wellness initiatives.
 Action for Healthy Kids, a partnership of both public and private organizations dedicated to promoting health and learning for all kids, has a toolkit that will assist you in becoming better informed and more involved.

-- Go local!
-Serve foods to students that are appealing to them, fresh and of course healthy.
+- Serve foods to students that are appealing to them, fresh and of course healthy.
 Start by buying locally grown food.
 You might need to start small with just a few food items coming from local sources.
 Your state educational website will usually have tips and guidance to get you started.

 - Promote and encourage staff wellness programs.
 Some of our children’s most important role models are their teachers.
 We want our teachers to promote a healthy lifestyle in the classroom by teaching and by example.

-- Invite a local farmer to speak in the classroom or visit a nearby family farm.
+Invite a local farmer to speak in the classroom or visit a nearby family farm.

 - Grow a “learning garden” at school.
 Start a garden on the school’s grounds and have students and educators work together to plant vegetables that can be used for school lunches!

 - Play!
 And play some more!
-Being inactive not only affects our children’s health, it also affects their academic performance.
+Being inactive not only affects our children’s health, but it also affects their academic performance.
 Research shows that children who are physically active tend to perform better at school.
 Read more with Homework: Play Every Day.